 - Sulfur, silica and other trace elements in the water are considered to have healing powers for multiple skin problems including eczema and psoriasis.
 Doctors in Iceland even give out prescriptions for psoriasis patients to bath in the silica filled lagoons.

-Visiting Mývatn Natural Baths in winter is equally as great as doing so in summer, or any season for that matter.
-If you are driving on your own you will need to be mindful of road conditions and weather but besides from that, there isn’t anything stopping you from visiting.
+Visiting Mývatn Natural Baths in winter is equally as great as in summer.
+If you’re driving on your own you will need to be mindful of road conditions and weather but besides that, there isn’t anything stopping you from visiting.

 Mývatn Nature Baths vs. The Blue Lagoon

 This is a hard comparison – They are both phenomenal, but since we are doing a comparison:

 - Located close to the capital and Keflavik International Airport

 - Silica Mask available for free at silica bar

 - Can get quite crowded

 - Less expensive admission than the Blue Lagoon